 - Interview and approval: 1–2 months

-The process for how long it takes to get a green card through marriage when one partner is a U.S. permanent resident or “green card” holder and the other is a foreign national seeking a green card is a bit longer.
+The process for a marriage-based green card when one partner is a U.S. permanent resident or “green card” holder and the other is a foreign national seeking a green card is a bit longer.
 When both spouses are living in the U.S., the process is as follows:

-- Waiting for green card availability: 2 –10 months
+- Waiting for marriage green card availability: 2 –10 months

 - Applying for the green card (Form I-485): 9–11 months